mrjoncastro/admin-panel-umadeus/README.md

 - Authenticated users can change their password directly from the profile menu.
 - Users can switch between light and dark themes.
 - Toast notifications inform success or error of actions.
+- Minimalist tables and buttons for a consistent look.